 As you are initially starting out a photographer, you may find you’re your photographs don’t have a sharp enough focus.
 In order to prevent this, make sure there is enough light and colour-contrast between the subject and background so that autofocus is able to lock the focus properly.

 - A cluttered or distracting background

 This a common mistake for many beginner photographers as often the excitement of spotting a perfect shot leads them to take photographs right at that moment.
 The tendency to click as soon as you see something beautiful or interesting does not leave you enough time to consider the background.
 It is important to not get overwhelmed by the subject itself as this may mean that you haven’t paid any attention to the background.
 Taking the rest of the scene that surrounds the subject into consideration can enable you to capture a complete photo while still emphasising your favourite part.

 - Not leaving enough space surrounding the subject

 Filling the entire frame with your favourite subject to maximise its appearance, in turn, makes it look like it has been squeezed into a tiny space.
 Therefore, remember to keep enough space around the subject by thinking about the composition of the whole shot.

 If you are interested in learning professional techniques to enhance your photography skills, pursuing photography courses London is the best way forward.
-Check out the HNC Photography course offered by the London College of Contemporary Arts (LCCA) to kickstart your career in photography today!
+Check out the HNC Photography course and graphic design course offered by the London College of Contemporary Arts (LCCA) to kickstart your career in photography today!